iterative/dvc.org/static/docs/user-guide/contributing-docs.md

 ```

 Make sure you have the latest version of [Node.js](https://nodejs.org/en/) and
-[yarn](https://yarnpkg.com/en/) installed.
+[Yarn](https://yarnpkg.com/) installed.
 Install the dependencies by running
 `yarn`.
 (Run it continuously as the repository changes to keep the dependencies
 up to date.)
 This will also enable the Git pre-commit hook that will be
 formatting your code and documentation files automatically.

 It's highly recommended to run the Node docs app locally to check documentation
 changes before submitting them, and its very much needed in order to make
-changes to the docs JavaScript engine itself (rare).
-Source code files need to
+changes to the [Node](https://nodejs.org/) documentation engine itself (rare).
-be properly formatted as well, which is also ensured by the full setup below.
+Source code files need to be properly formatted as well, which is also ensured
+by the full setup below.

 Start the development server using `yarn dev`.
 This will start the server on the
 default port, `3000`.
 Visit `http://localhost:3000/` and navigate to the docs in
 question.

-If you intend to change JavaScript files, test the changes with `yarn test`
+If you intend to change JavaScript (Node) files, test the changes with
-command before committing them.
+`yarn test` command before committing them.
 For code formatting and styling, try
 `yarn format-staged` and `yarn lint`.
 (All of these checks will be enforced
 automatically upon [submitting PRs](#submitting-changes).)

 ## Doc style guidelines and tips (for JavaScript and Markdown)

-The first few of these should be enforced automatically by a Git pre-commit hook
+The first few of the rules below should be enforced automatically by a Git
-that is integrated when `yarn` installs the project dependencies (explained in
+pre-commit hook that is integrated when `yarn` installs the project dependencies
-the instructions above).
-See `yarn format-staged` and `yarn lint` scripts for
-details.
+(explained above).

 - No trailing whitespaces are allowed.